Oak-Grove-Classical-Academy/elective-syllabus/README.md

 ### CTF

 Capture the Flag exercises are pretty popular in the cybersecurity space, so you, the class, will compete against me to try and capture hidden flags.
-If anyone finds the flag and emails it to me by Thursday night before class, I'll bring donuts to class.
+If anyone finds the flag and emails it to me by Thursday night before class, I'll bring a treat to class.
 These will increase in difficulty every week.
-You'll get a hint every week in class.
+You'll get a new hint every week in class.

 Flags will be of the format `og{This is the flag}`.
 You'd email me "This is the flag", which is the flag.
 Pretty straightforward.